-Chick lit of yesteryear is on my mind this week.
-It all started when I came across a 1901 book review for Babs the Impossible by Sarah Grand.
+A 1901 book review of Babs the Impossible by Sarah Grand got me thinking about the chick lit of yesteryear.
 You won’t find many mentions of Miss Grand on the book blogs but it sounds like she was the Cecilia Ahern of yesteryear.
 Her novels were very popular.
 In the words of her 1901 reviewer: “A book by Sarah Grand is always sure of a welcome” and the following short excerpt suggests why that might be the case:

 “Miss Spice, dressed in virginal white muslin, is wet to the skin and cut to the soul, not by the use of water, but by the expressive “Cats”.”